rich-p-rich/beekeeping-with-honey-bees-p1/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+I deployed the site to GitHub pages for the first time on 13.12.2023.
+I followed the steps outlined in the guidance:
-  - In the GitHub repository, navigate to the Settings tab
+  - From the GitHub repository -> Settings tab
-  - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Select pages
+  - Set source to 'Deploy from Branch'
+  - Select main folder
+  - Folder set to / (root)

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - <https://rich-p-rich.github.io/beekeeping-with-honey-bees-p1/>

 ## Credits